22 ARC vs. 223 Remington: Which Is Better?

 Cartridge Specifications

-The 22 ARC is often thought to be based on the 6mm ARC, though its parent case is actually the 6.5 Grendel.
-It utilizes a 0.224” diameter bullet, and has a case with a neck diameter of 0.221”, base diameter of 0.441”, and length of 1.525”.
-The overall length is 2.260”, with a case capacity of 34.6 grains H2O and maximum pressure of 52,000 psi.
+The 22 ARC cartridge is loaded with a 0.224" diameter bullet.
+It has a case with a neck diameter of 0.221", base diameter of 0.441", length of 1.525", and capacity of 34.6 grains H2O.
+The 22 ARC's overall length is 2.260" and maximum pressure equals 52,000 psi.

-The .223 Remington descended from the .222 Remington parent case.
-It also fires a 0.224” diameter bullet.
-The case has a 0.253” neck diameter, 0.375” base diameter, 1.760” length, and capacity of 28.8 grains H2O (slightly less than the 22 ARC).
+The .223 Remington also fires a 0.224" diameter bullet.
+Its case has a 0.253" neck diameter, 0.375" base diameter, 1.760" length, and capacity of 28.8 grains H2O (slightly less than the 22 ARC).
 At 55,000 psi, the 223 Rem has a higher max pressure than the 22 ARC.

 Recoil: 22 ARC vs. 223 Rem

 When a 62 grain 223 Rem bullet is fired from an 8-pound rifle at 3,025 fps muzzle velocity, it generates about 4 ft-lbs of recoil energy.
+When a 62 grain 22 ARC bullet is fired from an 8-pound rifle at 3,300 fps muzzle velocity, it generates about 4.3 ft-lbs of recoil energy.

 Trajectory

+A bullet's trajectory is its path to the target.
+Although we often talk about "flat-shooting guns," a bullet's trajectory is rarely flat.
+Instead, it frequently resembles an arch: rising, plateauing, and ultimately dropping.
 When fired at targets within 100 yards, most rifle cartridges exhibit virtually zero bullet drop.
 As distance increases, bullet drop becomes more pronounced.
-This is partly because a bullet’s velocity steadily slows throughout its trajectory.
+This is partly because a bullet's velocity steadily slows throughout its trajectory.
 A bullet requires more time to cover 100-200 yards than 0-100.
 As a result, gravity has more time to exert its influence on a bullet as it covers farther distances.

 When a 22 ARC 62 grain ELD-VT bullet is sighted in at 200 yards, it will drop -5.6" at 300 yards, -16.4" at 400 yards, and -33.5" at 500 yards.
 The 22 ARC is a flat-shooting cartridge.